Ciaran Booth: Professional Rugby

 Booth was originally in the Sale Sharks academy, making one appearance in the Premiership Rugby Cup.
 He also represented Doncaster Knights while on a dual registration, featuring in 3 games in the RFU Championship.

+Booth signed for Connacht in 2020 and went on to sign a senior contract with them in 2022, earning 5 caps in the 2022/2023 season.

+He made his debut against Bulls (rugby union) in Pretoria.

+Booth was released by Connacht in 2023 before being signed by RFU Championship team Jersey Reds.
+After Jersey Reds demise Booth was signed by Caldy RFC.